dthain/opsys-sp25/project4/index.md

 (where possible) continue operation of the program.

 A particularly useful  way to test is to create small input files that contain a sequence of operations.
-For example, create `test1.txt` containing this:
+For example, create `test.txt` containing this:

 ```